apvijay/phi_matrix/README.md

 Random matrices for compressed sensing.
 Use for sizes only up to 64x64.
+SBHE matrix definition is based on this paper, Gan et al. FAST COMPRESSIVE IMAGING USING SCRAMBLED BLOCK HADAMARD ENSEMBLE (2008).